Towards Efficient and Secure Cloud-Assisted Autonomous Systems: A Review of Architectures, Algorithms, Security, and Deployment Challenges: Security, Privacy, and Trust in the Feedback Loop

 \subsection{Encrypted Cloud-Based MPC}

-The combination of cryptographic techniques and enhanced algorithms is crucial in addressing privacy concerns and ensuring secure and efficient control in online system controls.
-In this context, encrypted control takes it a step further by ensuring privacy even in the presence of a typical controller or cloud platform.
-In encrypted control, cloud-based third-party platforms can perform controller evaluations using ciphered or partially shared data, without requiring full access to system parameters, such as matrices or state variables. \citet{naseri2022encrypted} proposed an encrypted Set-Theoretic Model Predictive Control (ST-MPC) framework designed for cloud-based NCSs.
-Their approach integrates a modified ST-MPC scheme with an additive homomorphic cryptosystem, enabling secure execution of control operations directly on encrypted data while preserving confidentiality.
-To maintain real-time applicability, the method incorporates zonotopic inner approximations together with a half-space projection procedure, thereby reducing the computational load imposed on the smart actuator.
-The proposed strategy was validated through a simulation on a two-tank water system, demonstrating its ability to achieve control objectives while preserving both privacy and real-time performance.
-This work highlights an innovative solution for enhancing security in cloud-based networked control environments.
+The combination of cryptographic techniques and control-aware algorithm design is crucial for secure online control.
+In encrypted control, third-party cloud platforms can evaluate controller operations using ciphered or partially shared data without full access to plant parameters, state variables, or control policies. \citet{naseri2022encrypted} proposed an encrypted Set-Theoretic Model Predictive Control (ST-MPC) framework for cloud-based NCSs.
+Their approach integrates a modified ST-MPC scheme with an additive homomorphic cryptosystem, enabling secure execution on encrypted data while preserving confidentiality.
+To maintain real-time applicability, the method incorporates zonotopic inner approximations and a half-space projection procedure that reduces the computational burden on the smart actuator.
+The two-tank simulation demonstrates that encrypted cloud control can preserve both privacy and closed-loop objectives when the optimization structure is carefully adapted to the cryptographic scheme.

 Building on this line of research, \citet{feng2023secure} addressed privacy challenges in path-following Unmanned Aerial Systems (UAS) operating under adverse communication conditions.
 To protect against potential cyber threats and privacy breaches, they proposed a secure MPC framework that integrates encrypted MPC with an efficient encoding/decoding scheme based on Paillier cryptography.
 This framework explicitly accounts for adversarial threats in both remote control stations and communication links.
-By ensuring closed-loop stability, the encrypted MPC provides a robust and privacy-preserving solution, securing UAS operations even in hostile network environments.
-The proposed framework thus offers a reliable approach to achieving both operational security and data confidentiality in safety-critical applications.
+Under the assumptions studied, encrypted MPC can support closed-loop stability while protecting selected UAS information.
+The deployment lesson is cautious: operational security and data confidentiality must be evaluated together with timing, network, and fallback evidence in safety-critical applications.